R Dee Winery, Enfield

 And during my visit and tasting, she’s all I could think about.
 (Spoiler alert: if you like sweet wine, R Dee is for you.)
 I ordered a bunch of samples and watched as the owner’s husband, Mark McAuliffe (who married Michele McAulliffe, sister of Michael McManus… does this family have rules or what?) poured the wines into nice little glasses and placed them in one of the most awkward little wine glass tree things I’ve ever seen.
 I’m sure these things looked cool in the catalog, but in practice, they are ridiculous.

 No matter, I was stone sober and wide awake, so I made like a circus performer and carried the precarious contraption 10-feet over to my table.
 The winery’s space is nice.
 Lots of stained wood and generally comfortable seating surround a bar with stools.
 Most Connecticut wineries are located on meadowed hillsides overlooking rows of vines.
 Here, again, you’re in an old factory in Enfield.
 But they make the most of their location and I must give them credit for doing so.
 I’ve often said that the main draw of our wineries is location because locally grown wine isn’t all that great.
 R Dee doesn’t have that going for it, but I’m cool with that.
-Not sure who decided all wineries need to be a Hallmark card.
+Not sure who decided all wineries need to look like a Hallmark card.

 I listened to Mark give the spiel to other patrons, so I got a good gist of the wines’ backstories.
 The key here, and I’m happy they don’t try to dance around it, is that R Dee Winery is a winery and not a vineyard.
 They have no vineyard.